 John McCarthyJohn McCarthy was a computer scientist who pioneered artificial intelligence (he named the field) and was thus also a cognitive scientist who thought that the brain could be reduced to, or at least modeled by, a computer.
-The brain clearly does something like computation and it contains something like algorithms as argued by McCarthy's colleagues Allen Newell and Herbert Simon, with their idea of a two-stage "General Problem Solver," which was partial inspiration for Daniel Dennett's "Valerian Model" in 1978.
-In 1955, a summer study project at Dartmouth College was proposed by McCarthy (with Marvin Minsky and Claude Shannon).
+In 1955, a summer study project at Dartmouth College was proposed by McCarthy (with Marvin Minsky and Claude Shannon, who is said to have proposed it).
 The proposal is credited with introducing the term 'artificial intelligence'.

-Simple Deterministic Free WillIn the mid 2000's, McCarthy invented a model for free will to be used in artificially intelligent machines.
+Simple Deterministic Free WillIn the mid 2000's, McCarthy invented is own model for free will to be used in artificially intelligent machines.
 He discussed it with Dennett, whose defining of free will as moral responsibility allowed free will to be "compatible" with determinism.

 A common feature of free will is that a person has choices among alternative actions and chooses the action with the apparently most preferred consequences.
 In a determinist theory, the mechanism that makes the choice among the alternatives is determinist.
 The sensation of free will comes from the fact that the mechanism that generates the choices uses a non-determinist theory as a computational device and that the stage in which the choices have been identified is introspectable.
 The present formalism is based on work in artificial intelligence (AI).
 We present a theory of simple deterministic free will (SDFW) in a deterministic world.
 The theory splits the mechanism that determines action into two parts.
 The first part computes possible actions and their consequences.
 Then the second part decides which action is most preferable and does it.
 We formalize SDFW by two sentences in situation calculus, a mathematical logical theory often used in AI.
 The situation calculus formalization makes the notion of free will technical.
 According to this notion, almost no animal behavior exhibits free will, because exercising free will involves considering the consequences of alternative actions.
 A major advantage of our notion of free will is that whether an animal does have free will may be determinable by experiment.
 Some computer programs, e.g. chess programs, exhibit SDFW.
 Almost all do not.
 At least SDFW seems to be required for effective chess performance and also for human-level AI.